 An international statistical standard for measuring the environment and its relation to the economy Read More

 The United Nations Statistics Division (UNSD) works in close collaboration with national and international partners to lead several projects advancing environmental and ecosystem accounting in Member States.
-By working with Member States to compile SEEA accounts and initiate pilot testing of SEEA Experimental Ecosystem Accounting, UNSD aims to mainstream SEEA-related analysis and decision making at the national, city and corporate level and build technical capacity in Member States.
+By working with Member States to compile SEEA accounts and initiate pilot testing of SEEA Ecosystem Accounting, UNSD aims to mainstream SEEA-related analysis and decision making at the national, city and corporate level and build technical capacity in Member States.

 Current and previous projects include:

 The United Nations Statistics Division (UNSD) has been working on projects that support countries in developing and strengthening their environmental-economic accounting programmes.
 Most recently, the UNSD led a three-year project (2015-2017) to implement the SEEA in Indonesia, Kenya, Malaysia and Uganda to improve monitoring of sustainable development.
 For more information, please click here.

 The United Nations Statistics Division, the United Nations Environment Programme (UNEP) TEEB Office and the Secretariat of the Convention on Biological Diversity have carried out a project on Advancing Natural Capital Accounting (ANCA) from 2014 to 2016, funded by the Norwegian Agency for Development Cooperation (NORAD).
 The project worked to advance ecosystem accounting in six pilot countries—Bhutan, Chile, Indonesia, Mauritius, Mexico and Vietnam.
 The following were produced under the project:

 1) A five-year Global Strategy for advancing the testing and research agenda of the SEEA Ecosystem Accounting;

 4) Communication and outreach material for SEEA; and

 5) Country plans for each of the pilot countries.

 SEEA Central Framework